MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 However, sometimes it may be desirable to embed data beyond the defined properties of an entity.
 This property is unrestricted, beyond the constraints imposed by JSON itself, allowing additional JSON, other serialized encodings, or base64 for example.
 It is the responsibility of the sending and receiving parties to know what to do with the data.

-Generally we recommend that more extensive metadata be held separately, as its own object and  probably in a standardized format like IMF, JPG, etc. These blobs of data can be uniquely identified as assets in their own right and in turn be related or grouped using relationships or asset groups.
+Generally we recommend that more extensive metadata be identified separately as a standalone object often in standardized formats like IMF, JPG, etc. These blobs of data are assets in their own right and therefore can be uniquely identified with the data as essence, they can then be related or grouped with the assets they describe.

 ##### entityInfo
 This is for encoding information specific to the entity itself, not what it is representing.

-This can include properties like the version of the schema used, a version of the contained data, provenance, creation or update times.
+It might include one or all of the following:
+ - Version of the schema used when creating the instance
+ - Version of the instance itself
+ - Provenance of the instance